 [Table of Contents]

-Wax nostalgic about and learning some of the history of early electronics.
+Wax nostalgic about and learn from the history of early electronics.

 published 1929 - 1953.
 All copyrights are hereby acknowledged.

 This story from the April 1938 issue of Radio-Craft

 reports on a ground-breaking (at the time) new television system, written by none other than

 the inventor himself - Allen B. Du Mont.
 Television in the era was still largely

 in the experimental phase with various schemes for transmitting, receiving, and displaying

 in 1941.
 Most communications historians are of the opinion that the 'Phasemejector' developed

-by Du Mont was unquestionably superior from a technical and
+by Du Mont was unquestionably superior from a technical and practical perspective for

-high reliability of fielded systems, and ease use.
+of fielded systems, and ease use.
 Politics, it is said, is responsible for the inferior standard

 well spent if you appreciate irony.

 The Du Mont Television System

 Television Takes a Big Step Forward!
 Ingenious new circuit arrangement makes reception

 receiving set.
 A "Phasmejector" demonstrates principles involved.

 Allen B. Du Mont

 Fig. A - New Du Mont television apparatus being tested in the laboratory.

 No sweep, frame, or blocking frequencies need to be generated at the receiver.

 Television systems now being used commercially in Europe and experimentally in this country

 are basically the same.
 A photoelectric mosaic tube, scanned by a cathode-ray beam, is used

 for picking up the images at the transmitter; a cathode-ray tube with a fluorescent screen

 for reproducing the picture is used at the receiver.
 Sweep circuits are employed at the transmitter

 to scan the picture.
 The video signals from the pick-up tube are transmitted by the video

 video signal is used to modulate the cathode-ray beam, the synchronizing pulses are used to

 hold the picture steady and the blanking pulses eliminate the undesired portion of the sweep

 Present Systems vs. Du Mont System